AlexOrlek/bacterialBercow/README.md

 The `--accessions` flag allows a user to bypass the NCBI query stage, and instead use a custom set of NCBI accessions.<br>
 The `--retrieveaccessionsonly` flag outputs until `accessions_filtered.tsv` (see [Output file](output-files) and [Background and methods](#background-and-methods)).<br>
 The `--retrievesequencesonly` flag outputs until `accessions_filtered_deduplicated.fa`, but does not run the more time-consuming BLAST-based filtering.<br>
 As an example, if you wish to update an existing database with more recent accessions, you could run CuratePlasmids with the `--retrieveaccessionsonly` flag, and compare retrieved accessions with those in the existing database to identify novel putative plasmid accessions that you may wish to include.
-Then, you could run the next stage of CuratePlasmids by providing the set of novel putative plasmids to the `--accessions` flag to determine plasmid accessions to be included in the existing database.
+Then, you could run the next stage of CuratePlasmids by providing the set of novel putative plasmids to the `--accessions` flag to determine plasmid accessions to be included in the existing database.<br>
+The `--sequences` flag allows a user to provide their own multi-FASTA file of sequences which will be characterised using replicon typing and rMLST typing.

 # Output files